CtrlK

 Specificity

-Names the domain (PCI DSS compliance, payment card data) and a general action ('implement requirements', 'secure handling'), but does not list multiple specific concrete actions like 'encrypt cardholder data, segment networks, configure firewalls, manage access controls'.
+Names the domain (PCI DSS compliance, payment card data) and mentions some actions ('implement requirements', 'secure handling'), but doesn't list multiple specific concrete actions like 'encrypt cardholder data, segment networks, configure firewalls, manage access controls'.

 2 / 3